-When employers ask about where you want to be in five years, they’re likely looking for a few key pieces of information:
+When employers ask, “Where do you see yourself in five years?”
+They’re likely looking for a few key pieces of information:

 Do your expectations align with what the employer can provide?

 Employers want to know that your goals fit with the job they’re offering.
-For example, if you’re interviewing for an accounting associate role and eventually see yourself in a management position, they may be able to share more information about professional growth at the company.
-Alternatively, if you’re interviewing for a marketing role and you want to be a UX designer in five years, you might not be considered a good fit for the position.
+For example, if you’re interviewing for an accounting associate role and eventually see yourself leading more complex accounting projects, that shows the interviewer you see yourself growing in this position in a way they can reasonably support you.
+Alternatively, if you’re interviewing for a marketing role and you want to be a UX designer in five years, you most likely won’t be considered a good fit for the job.

 Do you see yourself at the company in five years?

-The length of time people with the same company varies based on age and industry.
+The length of time employees stay with the same company varies based on age and industry.
 On average, 54% of people stay in the same role for at least 5 years.
-Most employers will be seeking candidates who plan on being at the company long-term since turnover is costly.
-They will listen closely for clues that you could potentially see yourself here for several years.
+Hiring, onboarding and training a new employee is often seen as an investment and turnover is costly, so most employers seek candidates who plan on being at the company long-term.
+They typically want to hear that you see yourself in this role—or a relatively similar position—at the company for several years.

 Do you have a sense of ambition or drive?

 It can be difficult to know or even plan for what you will be doing in five years, however, managers still look to hire candidates who have a sense of how they want to grow and progress in their career.
 It’s important to note that employers are particularly interested to know your goals within this role.
 While having grand ambitions can certainly be a positive character trait, it may not be appropriate to discuss all of them when answering this question if they aren’t relevant to the job.